Raffaello/sdl2-vga-terminal/README.md

 for extended ASCII chars to use as literal (eg: char 205), it is required to save the source code with the codepage 437 encoding (OEM United States / Extended ASCII / DOS Terminal).

-There is a demo usage as part of this cmake compilation too.
+There are few examples usage as part of this cmake compilation too.

 ## Screenshot

 This screenshot is also used in the snapshot test.

 ![alt text](./sdl2-vga-terminal/test/snapshot/VgaTerminal.Snapshot.png "Title")